If you are applying for this course from within the UK click Apply Now

 This information was correct at the time of publication.

 Fine artists gather skills that are essential to the world of work.
 Creative thinkers are called for in a range of sectors beyond the creative industries thanks to the range of transferable skills.
 This course is an opportunity for self-development and exploration.
-We’ll support you to develop your professional practice, build your confidence as an artist to promote yourself, your art, understand the impact you can have on society and explore where your art can take you.
+We’ll support you to develop your professional practice, build your confidence as an artist to promote yourself and your art, help you to understand the impact you can have on society, and explore where your art can take you.

 To enhance employability, we encourage you to develop a Professional Portfolio throughout your time at university.

-Almost half of creative workers are self-employed, compared to 15% across the workforce as a whole and 95% of creative businesses are micro-businesses with less than ten employees according to The Creative Industries Federation, July 2017.
-This course provides sessions on becoming self-employed and our ‘Creative Lives’ lecture programme offers case studies of creative careers.
+Many creative workers are self-employed, and this course provides sessions on becoming self-employed and our ‘Creative Lives’ lecture programme offers case studies of creative careers.